GoogleCloudPlatform/oozie-to-airflow/README.md

 allow users to manually parse the nodes if they so wish as the control flow is there.

+### Prerequisites

+Make sure to first copy `examples/demo/configuration.template.properties`, rename it as `configuration.properties` and fill in with configuration data.

+### Running

 The demo can be run as:

 `o2a -i examples/demo -o output/demo`